Breaking the Cycle: Strategies to Stop Emotional Eating

 Childhood Conditioning

-Some people associate food with comfort because they were comforted with treats as children.
-This creates an emotional connection to food as a source of soothing.
+Some people have food as comfort because they were comforted with treats as children.
+This makes food something emotional to soothe.

 Fatigue or Exhaustion